Opinion and News Analysis

 worry about in this realm.
 I see colleges adding little or nothing to what

 young people know in these subjects.
-Then I see what’s on TV (and what
+Then I see what’s on TV (including what

-passes for “news” and “analysis” these days on the internet and in the
+passes for “news” and “analysis” these days and on the internet and in the

 theaters) and I do not conclude that our national prospects are improving.